 Q = First Moment of Area A with ‘y’ measured between the overall neutral axis to its centroid

-b = width of the beam
+b = Depth or thickness of the beam into the page

 Shear Flow from Shear Stress